-Luckily, the British tourism board doesn’t rely on Albion’s website to drum up visitors, the entire site has enough pictures of soggy-looking riders pedaling bikes through desolate, rain-battered British countryside making the UK look like a thoroughly miserable place to exist.
+Luckily, the British tourism board doesn’t rely on Albion’s website to drum up visitors, the entire site has enough pictures of soggy-looking riders pedaling bikes through desolate, rain-battered British countryside to make the UK look like a thoroughly miserable place to exist.
 Their Instagram page is even bleaker, which on its own is enough to bring on a case of seasonal affective disorder without even needing to look out the window.

 The grizzly pictures of riders being subjected to the elements might appear to be the glorification of hardship and suffering but it's just reality for riders who want to be able to ride all year round.
 Albion was founded to equip these year-round riders with kit so they can continue riding through the grim UK weather that we are frequently subjected to.